 The interior first floor of the barn is ready with easels and canvases and a table full of libations.
 The barn offers an atmosphere to get away from it all and for anyone to accomplish something they never thought they could.
 The excitement and laughter can be heard through the barn walls during painting parties where inhibitions are loosened and creativity flows, revealing the artist in all of us.

-Cynthia Scott, owner and founder of “Art in the Barn”, is based in Furlong, Pennsylvania.
-Her career began in graphic design and she has since evolved as a multi-media artist who is currently works on abstract collages and custom.
-Her portfolio includes a range of work including; K-12 art education, artist in residence for Young Audiences of New Jersey.
+Cynthia Scott, owner and founder of “Art in the Barn,” is based in Furlong, Pennsylvania.
+Her career began in graphic design and she has since evolved as a multi-media artist who currently works in abstract collage.
+Her portfolio is diverse and includes her work in K-12 art education, and as an artist in residence for Young Audiences of New Jersey.